 MamaittuKutik (Labrador Tea) has a long history of traditional use with Inuit, Métis and First Nations all across Canada as an alterative, tonic expectorant, detox tisane, bowel regulator, anti-inflammatory and blood sugar balancer.
-Inuit ancestors from Nunatsiavut call it mamaittuKutik in our Inuttitut dialect.
-It has been sipped since time immemorial by our ancestors in amounts of 2 to 3 cups a day.
+My Inuit ancestors from Nunatsiavut call it mamaittuKutik in our Inuttitut dialect.
+It has been sipped since time immemorial in amounts of 2 to 3 cups a day.
 As a tonic it is still a favorite black tea substitute.
 Northern Labrador tea, Rhododendron tomentosum occurs as a rare species in Scotland, parts of Europe and Russia including Germany “sumpfporst” where, in the 18th Century was added to ale brewing along with Sweet Gale in Beers & Gruits.
 Commonly known in Fennoscandia “skvattram” in Swedish; “finnmarkspors” in Norwegian; “suopursu” in Finnish as a medicinal plant in folk tradition.
-Linnaeus included it in his botanical writings and its long history of moderate use.
 It makes the best campfire tisane full of vitamin C, spice for rubs, broths, pot au feu and soups or wild vinaigrettes.
 Infuse yourself in the traditional wild wellness brew.

 PRECAUTIONS: Use in moderation or avoid during pregnancy.

 Labrador is a beautiful woodsy aromatic botanicals with rosemary, camphor, swamp funk aroma exuding volatile oils when crushed or infused.Delicate, brothy, buttery, umami mouthfeel with soothing aromatic medicinal qualities and a fresh and sweet finish.